 Not only are orthodontic costs different for each state, but they also vary based on your location within the state.
 Urban areas, for example, often have a higher cost of living, and it’s less expensive to live in a small town.
 Do you have high rent and utility payments?
 Then your dentist or orthodontist likely does too.
 Higher overhead costs usually result in more expensive orthodontic treatment.

 Connecticut doesn’t have any cities with a population higher than 150,000.
 Bridgeport is the largest one, followed by New Haven, Stamford, and Hartford.
-Of these cities, Stamford is the only one with a higher-than-average cost of living.
-In the other three, you might pay something closer to the national average.
+Of these cities, Stamford has the highest cost of living.
+The other three are closer to the national average, although New Haven and Bridgeport are still slightly higher than average.
 However, in most other states, these cities would only be considered mid-sized, so they don’t have a whole lot of orthodontist options.

 Cities in south Connecticut are often more expensive because they’re so close to New York City.
 The cost of living isn’t quite as high as the city itself, but as suburbs, they can be pricey.